 You need to review the job title and duties as indicated in the employment contract.
 The duties should match the ones stated in the job description posting.

-It would be surprising to see different job duties and responsibilities from the ones you applied and interviewed for, but if you notice significant discrepancies, you should discuss them with the hiring manager or the human resources manager before signing the contract.
-If the indicated changes are not aligned with your skills or work ethic, make sure you mention this to the employer before signing the contract.
+It would be surprising to see different job duties and responsibilities from the ones you applied and interviewed for.
+Still, if you notice significant discrepancies, you should discuss them with the hiring manager or the human resources manager before signing the contract.
+If the indicated changes do not align with your skills or work ethic, mention this to the employer before signing the contract.

 2. Salary and benefits